 M.T.’s struggle isn’t uncommon.
 Parents don’t always realize that a job loss isn’t just isolated to them.
 Teenagers like M.T. can feel the same amount of sadness and uncertainty as their parents, even if the teens are not the one losing their job.

-And with that feeling comes the desire to make the situation better for everyone involved.
+And with that feeling often comes the desire to make the situation better for everyone involved, and to feel less powerless.

 However, there is a big “but” here that is important to remember.
 After a year, M.T. started working to bring in some income to the family after school.
-Within a few months, she began to feel run down and taken advantage of.
+Within a few months, she began to feel run down and bitter.

 That’s when her parents suggested that she take her paycheck from her fast food job and babysitting sessions and split it up into some percentages.
 Twenty percent went to her personal checking account for “fun,” 50 percent went into the family fund for utilities and the internet, and the other 30 percent went into a personal savings account.